eigenhombre/i3d3/README.md

     - Display X and Y axes
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
-    - Draw horizontal and vertical lines on top of plot
+    - Draw horizontal, vertical and other lines on top of plot
     - Add rectangular regions on top of plot
     - Add text to plot in either data or display units

 #### Not done

+- Show (x,y) plot coordinates of mouse
 - Support line plots, scatter plots
 - Show gaps in data
 - Error bars